stronnag/mwptools/README.md

  * pidedit : PID editor (MW);
  * switchedit : Transmitter switch editor (MW);
  * mspsim : An MSP (MultiWii Serial Protocol) simulator.
-Used to develop the other components of the suite;
+Used to develop the other components of the suite.

+ ### Miscellaneous

- * Tools to transform mwp log files to SQL, GPX and KML.
+ * Tools to transform mwp log files to SQL, GPX and KML, analyse black box logs, Ublox GPS and more.

 ## Platforms and OS